DSP Basics: Fast Fourier Transform (FFT)

 The output of the FFT function is a complex vector A with the same number of samples as the original signal in the time domain.

-To estimate the amplitude spectrum of the signal it is necessary to take the samples of the FFT output modulo:
+To estimate the amplitude spectrum of the signal, it is necessary to take samples of the FFT output modulo:

 plot(abs.(A))

-We observe two peaks corresponding to the positive and negative frequency region.
+We observe two peaks corresponding to the positive and negative frequency ranges.
 But this representation does not give us reliable information about either the frequency or the amplitude of these peaks.

-For a more explicit representation of the spectrum, we will use the function fftshift to shift the output vector of the FFT, and also set a vector of frequencies, which we will postpone along the X axis.
-We observe the spectrum of the signal in the so-called first Nyquist zone, which extends from -fs/2 to +fs/2.
-We can find the RBW (resolution bandwidth), or frequency grid step, by dividing the whole frequency range under consideration (either from -fs/2 to +fs/2 or from 0 to fs) by the number of FFT points:
+For a more explicit display of the spectrum, we use the function fftshift to shift the output vector of the FFT, and also set the frequency vector, which is shifted along the X-axis.
+We observe the signal spectrum in the so-called first Nyquist zone, which extends from -fs/2 to +fs/2.
+We can find out the frequency resolution (RBW, resolution bandwidth), or frequency grid pitch, by dividing the entire frequency range under consideration (either from -fs/2 to +fs/2, or from 0 to fs) by the number of FFT points.:

 B = fftshift(A);